-Of course, having more comps available doesn’t automatically fix the problem, but it does give us a lot more data to work with.
+Of course, having more comps available doesn't automatically fix the problem, but it does give us a lot more information to work with.

-Even when there aren’t sufficient comps to work with, every market will have more “For Sale” listing that can be used.
-Of course, these numbers aren’t nearly as reliable for valuing land because it’s just the seller’s opinion, which is rarely a reliable source of truth, but these listings do give us a vague idea of what people think their properties are worth, and we can compare these numbers to what properties are actually selling for on a per-acre basis, and figure out how much variation there is between the two.
+When there aren't sufficient comps in a given market, there will usually be a lot more “For Sale” listings that can be used.
+While these numbers aren't nearly as reliable for valuing land (because a listing price is just the seller's opinion of value and hardly an objective truth), these listings can give us an idea of what people think their properties are worth.
+We can then compare these numbers to what properties are actually selling for on a per-acre basis, and figure out how much variation there is between the two.

-Between the sold and for sale comps we have available, it’s becoming more and more feasible to look at the information in each market and draw some better conclusions about what properties are actually worth and how those numbers fluctuate based on property sizes, and which towns and subdivisions they’re in.
+Between the sold and for sale comps we have available, it has gotten much more feasible to look at the information in each market.
+From there, we can draw some better conclusions about what properties are actually worth and how those numbers fluctuate based on property sizes, and which towns and subdivisions they're in.

 What Can Price Boss Do?